 In addition, housing activists have long seen, on the frontlines, that a “build, baby, build” approach to the housing affordability crisis is unrealistic and ineffective — and again convenient for politicians and luxury-housing developers.
 “You can never build your way out of an affordable housing crisis,” Barbara Schultz, former directing attorney of the housing unit at the Legal Aid Foundation of L.A., told L.A.
 Weekly.
 Stronger tenant protections and preserving existing affordable housing are essential.

 As the 2020 presidential campaign moves forward, we expect plenty of debate about how to address the nation’s housing affordability crisis.
 Presidential candidates must reach out to the grassroots housing rights movement, listen, and then provide people-first solutions.
-The “3 Ps” — protect tenants, preserve existing affordable housing, and produce truly affordable — should be the foundation for any proposal.
+The 3 Ps — protect tenants, preserve communities, and produce housing — should be the foundation for any proposal.